 - The Rapid Response Team is a multi-disciplinary team aiming to prevent avoidable emergency admissions to hospital, residential and nursing homes.
 Endeavouring to maintain service users in their own homes during a period of crisis, which can be resolved with additional short-term nursing/social/therapy support.
 The service is available 7 days per week, for a maximum of 14 days.

-- Service user must be assessed by a doctor as being medically stable
+- The service user must be assessed by a doctor as being medically stable

-- Service user and/or primary carer accept the service
+- The service user and/or primary carer accept the service.

-- Service user would otherwise have to be admitted to hospital, nursing or residential home
+- When the service user would otherwise have to be admitted to hospital, nursing or residential home.

-- Carer crisis which requires rapid support short-term
+- When a Carer needs unplanned and rapid support short-term

-- Short breaks can offer carers a break from the ongoing responsibility of caring for an ill, frail or disabled adult who is being looked after at home by providing a short stay in a Residential or Nursing Home, Extra Care facility or Hospital for the cared-for person according to need.
-This can be a planned break for a carer, or can be arranged as a result of an emergency situation.
+- Respite Care is a service that offers carers a break from the ongoing responsibility of caring for an ill, frail or disabled adult who is being looked after at home.
+This can be a planned break for a carer or can be arranged as a result of an emergency situation.

-- Requests for short breaks can be accepted various sources, including:
+- Requests for respite care can be accepted from various sources, including: